 If a snowy or icy area is not treated within a reasonable period of time, the consequences can be serious.
 Innocent people can slip and fall, suffering serious head wounds, brain damage, broken bones or spinal cord injuries that lead to paralysis.

 Property owners and other responsible parties who fail to remove or treat snow on sidewalks and other walkways may be held responsible for their negligence if it leads to fall.
-To find out more about your potential right to compensation, discuss your case with a qualified premises liability attorney at the Law Office of Cohen & Jaffe on Long Island.
+To find out more about your potential right to compensation, discuss your case with a qualified Long Island premises liability lawyer at the Law Office of Cohen & Jaffe on Long Island.
 Contact us today for a free consultation.

 New York law requires any owner, tenant, occupant or other person in charge of a property to clear the snow and ice from the sidewalk within four hours from the time the snow stops falling, or by 11 a.m. if snow was still falling at 9 p.m. the prior evening.
 When snow has become frozen solid or is too hard to remove, it is allowable to spread unused kitty litter, salt, sand, sawdust or other suitable materials within those same time limits.